-- The last resort, You might have to reset your PC.
+- The last resort is – you might have to reset your PC.

 Connect your headset

-If you are sure that you have connected your headset with your PC correctly, then its problem with the PORT.
+If you are sure you have connected your headset with your PC correctly, then it’s a problem with the PORT.
 Here are two things you need to check: